 1. Primary market research: interviews and other research involving YOUR (potential) customers, competitors, etc. done in the field.

-2. Secondary market research: pre-packaged market research reports and data about customer or user groups, relevant industries and competitors or partner companies.
+2. Secondary market research: third-party market research on customer or user groups, relevant industries and competitors or partner companies

 Fictional scenario: Your team is working with Youthspeak Performance Charity Organization, who is looking to improve mental health programming and outreach for youth in North York.
 How will you best reach this population?